We are delighted you have chosen to pursue your graduate education at the University of Iowa.

 JOdi Linley, PhDJodi Linley is an assistant professor in the Department of Educational Policy and Leadership Studies at the University of Iowa.
 She is interested in multicultural initiatives in higher education, minoritized college student experiences, college student development, undergraduate STEM education, and organization change.
 She received her PhD in adult and lifelong education from Michigan State University (2015), earned a MA in student development in postsecondary education from the University of Iowa (2002), and obtained a BA in English from the University of Iowa (1998).

-Sarah E. Bond, PhdSarah E. Bond is an assistant professor in classics at the University of Iowa.
+Sarah E. Bond, PhdSarah E. Bond is an associate professor in the Department of History at the University of Iowa.
 She is interested in late Roman history, epigraphy, late antique law, Roman topography and GIS, digital humanities, and the socio-legal experience of ancient marginal peoples.
 She received her PhD in history from the University of North Carolina at Chapel Hill (2011) and obtained a BA in classics and history with a minor in classical archaeology from the University of Virginia (2005).
 Her book, Trade and Taboo: Disreputable Professionals in the Roman Mediterranean, is forthcoming from University of Michigan Press (Fall, 2016)..

 What Students Are Saying About Orientation